b3rn4rdm/SelectedML/README.md

-# MolClass_HOMO_LUMO
+# Selected Machine Learning (SML)

-Code used to generate the results presented in the article "Molecular Classification Improves Data-efficiency of Quantum Machine Learning Models of HOMO-LUMO gaps" (insert arXiv link here).
+Code used to generate the results presented in the article "SML: Selected Machine Learning for Improved Data-Efficiency of HOMO-LUMO gaps" (insert arXiv link here later).

 Organic molecules from QM9 and QM7b are distributed into 3 classes according to some simple rules based on the functional groups.
 ML within these classes improves the out-of-sample prediction errors of HOMO-LUMO gaps, as well as HOMO and LUMO energies.